redsanket/spark/external/oozie/guide/auth.rst

    byte[] secret = UserGroupInformation.getCurrentUser().getCredentials().getSecretKey(new Text("YKeyKey_test"));

-UGI will give secret for the current version if no version is specified in the credential section for ykeykey.version.
+Accessing the secret from UGI using the credential name will give the current version of the secret if no ``ykeykey.version`` is specified in the credential section.
+Other versions of the keys are stored in the UGI under the ``YKEYKEY_KEYDB`` alias and can be accessed using ``GridYKeyKeyUtil`` APIs as described in the next section.

 Retrieving secret using GridYKeyKeyUtil
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~